-If you haven't enabled Segmented Caching, you may encounter the following failure modes when working with large files.
+If you haven't enabled Segmented Caching, you may encounter the following failure modes when working with large objects.

-TIP: Large files can cause inefficiencies in content distribution networks.
-The Segmented Caching feature can help resolve these large files inefficiencies.
-Fastly recommends enabling Segmented Caching on services that will be serving large files.
-Without Segmented Caching enabled, the file size limits for your account depend on when you become a Fastly customer:
+TIP: Large objects can cause inefficiencies in content distribution networks.
+The Segmented Caching feature can help resolve these large object inefficiencies.
+Fastly recommends enabling Segmented Caching on services that will be serving large objects.
+Without Segmented Caching enabled, object size limits for your account depend on when you become a Fastly customer:

-- If you created your account on or after June 17, 2020 and haven't enabled Segmented Caching, your Fastly services have a maximum file size of 20 MB.
+- If you created your account on or after June 17, 2020 and haven't enabled Segmented Caching, your Fastly services have a maximum object size of 20 MB.

-- If you created your account prior to June 17, 2020 and haven't enabled Segmented Caching, your Fastly services have a maximum file size of 2 GB without Streaming Miss or 5 GB with Streaming Miss.
+- If you created your account prior to June 17, 2020 and haven't enabled Segmented Caching, your Fastly services have a maximum cacheable object size of 2 GB for requests without Streaming Miss or 5 GB for requests with Streaming Miss.

 If the response from the origin has a

-Content-Length header field that exceeds the maximum file size, Fastly will generate a
+Content-Length header field that exceeds the maximum object size, Fastly will generate a

 503 Response object too large response to the client.
 If no

 Content-Length header field is returned, Fastly will start to fetch the response body.
-If, while fetching the response body, we determine that the file exceeds maximum object size, we will generate a status
+If, while fetching the response body, we determine that the object exceeds the maximum object size, we will generate a status

 503 Response object too large response to the client.

 Content-Length header field is present and the Streaming Miss feature is enabled, Fastly will stream the content back to the client.
-However, if while streaming the response body Fastly determines that the file exceeds the maximum cacheable file size, it will terminate the client connection abruptly.
+However, if while streaming the response body Fastly determines that the object exceeds the maximum cacheable object size, it will terminate the client connection abruptly.
 The client will detect a protocol violation, because it will see its connection close without a properly terminating 0-length chunk.